-It's been a banner year here at the Water District!
-I'd like to officially welcome all of the City of Caneyville drinking water customers to our system and I look forward to serving them all moving forward.
-Growth in our communities is always an exciting thing and we all look forward to even more growth in the county as we see more manufacturing growth throughout the surrounding counties.
-I am proud to be a part of this growth!
-The District has a lot of construction plans to be done in 2023 and we appreciate all our customers and the general public's patience throughout these processes.
+It's been my pleasure to serve as your manager of the water district for another great year!
+I always appreciate all of the patience that our customers have with us as we maintain and grow our system.
+The District has a lot of construction plans to be done in 2024.
 I know change can sometimes be tough to swallow but at the end of the day, change is typically a good thing for the entire community.
 All the water district employees and board of directors work hard everyday to keep safe, affordable drinking water supplied to its customers and provide it in the most efficient way possible.
 If you see them out, please give them thanks for all their hard work.
 As always feel free to call our office with any concerns or questions.

-Sincerely, Jeremy Woosley
+Sincerely, Jeremy Woosley Grayson County Water District Manager

-The data in this table represents water purchased in 2022 from System A: Leitchfeld Municipal Utilities and water produced in 2022 by System B: Grayson County Water District If you were served by the City of Caneyville in 2022, your water quality data in this table is represented by System C: City of Caneyville and
+The data in this table represents water purchased in 2023 from System A: Leitchfeld Municipal Utilities and water produced in 2023 by System B: Grayson County Water District